oneminch/Notes/Computer Science/SDLC.md

     - Reflection
     - Adaptation

+- Common components of Agile project management:
+    - **Themes**
+        - High-level objectives that guide the overall direction of product development.
+        - Broad in scope and typically align with business goals or strategic initiatives.
+        - e.g. Improve user engagement
+    - **Epics**
+        - Large bodies of work that can be broken down into smaller, more manageable pieces.
+        - Usually too big to be completed in a single sprint and often span multiple sprints or even releases.
+        - e.g. Redesign user profile page
+    - **User Stories**
+        - Short, simple descriptions of a feature from the end-user's perspective.
+        - Typically follow the format: `As a <type of user>, I want <goal> so that <benefit>.`
+        - Typically weighted using relative units of measurement called ==story points==.
+        - e.g. for the "Redesign user profile page" epic:
+            - "As a user, I want to upload a profile picture so that I can personalize my account."
+            - "As a user, I want to add my interests to my profile so that I can connect with like-minded people."
+            - "As a user, I want to see my recent activity on my profile so that I can track my engagement."
+    - **Tasks**
+        - The smallest units of work, typically representing specific activities required to implement a user story.
+        - Usually technical in nature and assigned to individual team members.
+        - e.g. for the "Upload a profile picture" user story:
+            - "Create API endpoint for image upload"
+            - "Implement front-end image upload component"
+            - "Add image cropping functionality"
+            - "Write unit tests for image upload feature"

 #### Extreme Programming (XP)

 - XP is an Agile software development framework that emphasizes frequent iteration, collaboration, and adaptation.